bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 February 4, 2012

-Few unnamed peaks in the foothills can lay claim to being impressive, but this one can.
-It certainly impressed Dinah and I. Seen from afar, it looked like a horn with a dizzying drop on one side.
+Few unnamed peaks in the foothills can claim to being impressive, but this one can.
+It certainly impressed Dinah and me.
+From afar, it looked like a horn with a dizzying drop on one side.
 And in a photo of Dinah on the summit, she appears to be standing on a spire.
 Adding to the photogenic summit was an enjoyable approach.
-I called it Corral Mountain, but it later became known as Corral Creek Mountain.
+I called it Corral Mountain, but later it became known as Corral Creek Mountain.

 Corral Creek Mountain can be reached from the Indian Graves trailhead.
 In the summer, one can hike up the Willow Creek exploration road and then take the road that runs alongside Corral Creek (see Kananaskis Country Trail Guide).
 But we knocked off a few kilometres by taking a scenic shortcut across frozen marshes.